 Real-time data access and updates

 AWS AppSync lets you specify which portions of your data should be available in a real-time manner using GraphQL Subscriptions.
-GraphQL Subscriptions are simple statements in the application code that tell the service what data it should be updated in real-time.
+GraphQL Subscriptions are simple statements in the application code that tell the service what data should be updated in real-time.

 Offline data synchronization

 AWS AppSync supports an offline programming model where application data is not only available offline, but users can add and update data as well.
 When the device is offline, the application UI will be automatically updated with the offline data.
-AppSync lets you can define how data is cached offline as well as how AppSync should manage the cache updates under different network conditions.
+AppSync lets you define how data is cached offline as well as how AppSync should manage the cache updates under different network conditions.

 Data querying, filtering, and search in apps